 Load Balancers: Configure load balancers to control access to Edge servers.
 The load balancer defines the domain name and port of the Edge access point, optionally enables TLS, and forwards requests to the appropriate port on an Edge component.
-See Configure load balancers for details.
+For more information, see Configure load balancers.

-Edge Installer for PCF streamlines the Edge for Private Cloud installation process and differs from interactive installation via the command line in the following ways:
+Edge Installer for PCF streamlines the Edge for Private Cloud installation process and differs from interactive installation using the command line in the following ways:

 No config files needed.
 You use Ops Manager to specify installation and configuration information, and do not have to create separate config files.